Hard Work, Dedication, and Loyalty—Keys to CPS Graduate’s Success

 Growing up in Queens, Mr. Gold wanted to attend college in one of New York City’s five boroughs.
 “I really wanted to stay here,” he said, “since my family was nearby, as was my future wife.
 St. John’s was the perfect fit.”

 Mr. Gold said he began his professional career at the place where so many recent college graduates do—the bottom of the corporate ladder.
 “I started out as an entry-level systems programmer,” he recalled.
 His professional rise attested to his talent and commitment.
-“Over the course of my career,” he said, “I’ve done every single job there is to do in the field.
-Today, I run IT and business operations for a Fortune 7 company.”
+“Over the course of my career,” he said, “I’ve done every single job there is to do in the field, ultimately running both IT and business operations for a Fortune 7 company.”